According to tradition, Dormition Abbey on Mount Zion stands where the Virgin Mary fell asleep and was taken, body and soul, to heaven.

 Originally the gown of the figure of Mary was of chased silver and goldplated.
 After the war of 1948 and the occupation of the church, only the wooden core remained.
 The ivory hands also had to be replaced and the nose in ivory had to be repaired.

-Also, in the crypt, there is the altar for the reposition of the Blessed Sacrament.
+Also, in the crypt, there is the altar to reposition the Blessed Sacrament.

-During one of our visits, a tour group entered the Dormition Abbey.
+During one of our visits, a tour group entered the abbey.
 Their guide left the group and went upstairs.
 As it turns out, the guide is also an organ player, and we enjoyed several music pieces.

 As you can see from the following fisheye shot (I took it while looking straight up), there is an organ in the back.

-Moreover, Dormition Abbey holds different concerts.
-You can find additional information about the shows either at the official site or at the Christian Information Center (which has concert information of many churches).
+Moreover, the abbey holds different concerts.
+You can find additional information about the shows either at the official site or the Christian Information Center (which has concert information about many churches).

 And the last photo was taken from behind the graveyard (located behind the Room of the Last Supper ).